EclipseManic/ThreatOPS-Free/README.md

 **ThreatOps Free** is a comprehensive, open-source Security Operations Center (SOC) simulator that demonstrates real-world threat hunting, detection, and response capabilities.
 Built entirely with free and open-source technologies, this project serves as both an educational tool and a practical demonstration of modern SOC workflows.

+The project uses asynchronous processing for efficient log collection, threat detection, and intelligence enrichment.
+It includes a modular architecture with components for log collection, threat detection, intelligence enrichment, attack simulation, risk scoring, and reporting - all accessible through a single entry point (`run.py`).

 ## 🎯 Key Features

 - **Multi-source Log Collection**: Windows EVTX, Linux auth logs, JSON logs